Samsu-F/PACE-2025-heuristic-dominating-set-solver/README.md

-# Heuristic Solver for the [PACE Challenge 2025 - Dominating Set Heuristic Track](https://pacechallenge.org/2025/ds/)
+# Heuristic Dominating Set Solver - PACE 2025
+Submission for the [PACE Challenge 2025 - Dominating Set Heuristic Track](https://pacechallenge.org/2025/ds/) by Samuel Füßinger.

 ## Installation guide
 Install Make and GCC if not already present, then simply run